 What should I have already achieved?

 It would be advisable to have at least 14 credits including at least one external exam pass from Level 2 English.
 Alternatively 14 credits from Level 2 Geography or Level 2 History before continuing with Level 3 Geography.
-However, it is not necessary in order to take Level 3 Geography.
 Please note that the Achievement Standard criteria for Geography requires a high level of English writing and reading skills.

 What will I learn?

 You should be interested in the natural and cultural environment and have a willingness to discover and explore the environment at a local, regional and national scale.
 You may have a developing knowledge of geography at Level 1 or Level 2.
 Geography requires a high level of English so you should have 12 credits in English to ensure success and have past 1 external exam in English Level 2.